okuvshynov/vimqq/README.md

 ## TODO

+- [ ] queue.
+Some predefined template where I can pick some context and then I let it work
+- [ ] all open files context?
 - [ ] incremental context retrieval/search with tool use.
 Which ctags to follow, which symbols to lookup, etc. something with language server?
 E.g. let LLM navigate with YCM-like commands? treesitter? etc.
 - [ ] rather than warmup on chat open, keep updating the local model as soon as new messages are sent